BestTimesToVisit.com Logo

 Getting Around Caye Caulker, Belize

-This is the primary and most efficient way to get to Caye Caulker from the mainland (Belize City or San Pedro).
-Multiple companies operate frequent services, making it easy to catch a ride.
+These are the primary and most efficient ways to get to Caye Caulker from the mainland (Belize City or San Pedro).
+They run frequently throughout the day, offering a comfortable and scenic journey across the turquoise waters.

-Tip:Book your tickets online in advance, especially during peak season, to secure your preferred time.
+Tip:Book your tickets online in advance, especially during peak season, to secure your spot and avoid queues at the water taxi terminal.
 Arrive at the terminal at least 30 minutes before departure.
 Be aware that schedules can sometimes be affected by weather, so have a little flexibility.
-Don't be afraid to negotiate slightly for round-trip tickets if booking last minute at the counter, though online prices are usually fixed.
+Don't overpack; you'll need to carry your luggage onto the boat.

 Golf Carts

 Once on Caye Caulker, golf carts are the main mode of transportation.
-The island is small and mostly flat, making them perfect for exploring.
+The island is small and mostly flat, making them perfect for exploring at a leisurely pace.
+You'll find rental shops scattered throughout the main village.

 Bicycles